 The NSW War Memorials Register is undergoing essential maintenance.
 Submissions are not being accepted at this time.
 Read more here.
 We apologise for the inconvenience.

-The memorial is a large swimming pool complex, with an entrance building facing Evans Street.
-At the front of the building is an alcove housing a number of honour rolls, including two for the First World War.
+This war memorial is a large swimming pool complex, with an entrance building facing Evans Street in Inverell, NSW.
+At the front of the building is an alcove housing a number of honour rolls, including the Inverell District Great War Honour Roll.

 this Memorial Olympic Pool